 While the response to my SEO checklist blog post was tremendous, the one question that I was frequently asked was ‘how to SEO optimized a WordPress website?’

-As a web development company in India that provides WordPress SEO services in India, it was easier for me to answer this question.
-However, I soon realized that not many individuals whose websites are WordPress powered know how to well-optimized their website for SEO.
-As such, instead of writing a blog post on the same, I went one-step ahead and asked 60+ experts to share their;
+As a Co-Founder of an SEO company in Mumbai, it was easier for me to answer this question.
+However, I soon realized that not many individuals whose websites are WordPress powered know how to well-optimize their website for SEO.
+As such, instead of writing a blog post on the same, I went one step ahead and asked 60+ experts to share their;

-Mentioned-below is the well-curated answers by these experts.
-Thus, if you are using the WordPress CMS to power your business website then the below WordPress SEO optimization tips can help boost your site’s SEO campaign and can assist you in generating organic traffic; leading to increase in sales and revenue.
+Mentioned below is the well-curated answers by these experts.
+Thus, if you are using the WordPress CMS to power your business website then the below WordPress SEO optimization tips can help boost your site’s SEO campaign and can assist you in generating organic traffic; leading to an increase in sales and revenue.